How Much of These Hills Is Gold: Reviews

-How Much of These Hills is Gold received positive reviews from Kirkus, Library Journal, The New York Times Book Review, and many other publications.
+How Much of These Hills is Gold received reviews from Kirkus, Library Journal,The New York Times Book Review, and many other publications.

 Critics highlighted the lyrical quality of Zhang's writing.
 In his review of the book for The Irish Times, Oliver Farry wrote that the book's prose was "reminiscent" of authors Cormac McCarthy and Toni Morrison.
 Alexis Burling, writing for the San Francisco Chronicle, called the author's prose "exquisitely crafted," saying that "Zhang captures not only the mesmeric beauty and storied history of America’s sacred landscape, but also the harsh sacrifices countless people were forced to make in hopes of laying claim to its bounty."
 Kirkus called the book "[a]esthetically arresting and a vital contribution to America’s conversation about itself."

 NPR's Annalisa Quinn provided a mixed review, stating, "Zhang's style can be densely, airlessly lovely.
 Self-conscious lyricism fills the page like all that California dust, sometimes making it hard to breathe."
 The Asian Review of Books also proffered a mixed review.